cedowens/SSH-Password-Sprayer/README.md

 Simple python3 script to spray a username and password over ssh against a subnet.
 This repo currently includes two versions of the script:

 1. ssh-sprayer-threaded2.py - this script first pings for live hosts and then performs the spray against live hosts
-2. sprayer-edited.py - this script does not ping first...it simply sprays against all hosts in a range over ssh
+2. ssh_sprayer.py - this script does not ping first...it simply sprays against all hosts in a range over ssh.
+This script can also spray for a password or for a private key.

 It must be run with python3 and uses the paramiko library for ssh authentication.
 The script writes successful authentications to a file named "outfile.txt" in the current working directory.